-THE UNITED REPUBLIC OF TANZANIA IN THE JUVENILE COURT OF AT.....
-CRIMINAL CASE NO.....OF 20.....
-REPUBLIC Versus (Accused) To.....
-You are hereby commanded/ordered in the name of the United Republic of Tanzania attend this the.....day to court on of......at....am/pm as witness in the above case and not to depart without leave of the court and you are hereby warned that if you shall without just excuse, neglect to obey this summons a warrant will be issued to compel your attendance, and you will furthermore render yourself liable to a fine as shall be determined by the Court.
-GIVEN under my hand the SEAL of the court this.....day of20......
-This been issued the application summons has on of.....
+You are hereby commanded/ordered in the name of the United Republic of Tanzania to attend this court on the......day of.......20......at.....am/pm as witness in the above case and not to depart without leave of the court and you are hereby warned that if you shall without just excuse, neglect to obey this summons a warrant will be issued to compel your attendance, and you will furthermore render yourself liable to a fine as shall be determined by the Court.

+GIVEN under my hand the SEAL of the court this......day of20.....

+This summons has been issued on the application of.....